 Colorectal lymphoma is an uncommon type that occurs in the immune cells of the colon and rectum.

 Sarcoma is a rare cancer that develops in blood vessels and connective tissue of the walls of the colon and rectum.

 Common signs and symptoms of colorectal cancer may include the following :

 Surgery involves the complete removal of the tumor with some surrounding healthy tissue.
 It is the most common treatment for colorectal cancer.
 The extent of surgical removal depends on the size and spread of the cancer.
-Depending on the location and size of the tumor, colon cancer doctors may perform a minimally invasive surgical technique called laparoscopic surgery.
+Depending on the location and size of the tumor, doctors may perform a minimally invasive surgical technique called laparoscopic surgery.

 Ablative treatments are usually used when the tumor spreads to other body parts.
 It reduces the size of the tumor and improves symptoms of colon cancer.
 It destroys tumor cells by using extreme cold (cryoablation) or high-energy radio waves (radiofrequency ablation).

 Radiation therapy uses high-energy radiation to destroy cancerous cells to treat colorectal cancer.
 Radiation can be delivered via an external machine outside the body by a process called external beam radiotherapy.

 Chemotherapy uses systemic anti-cancer drugs, which enter the bloodstream and reach and destroy rapidly growing cancerous cells.

 Targeted therapy blocks the spread of this disease by explicitly targeting the specific cell proteins or genes that contribute to the growth of cancer.
 It causes fewer side effects and spares healthy cells because of its specific action.

 Immunotherapy treatment, also called biologic therapy, uses a specific protein to enhance the patient's immune system cells' ability to target and destroy cancerous cells.